-However, you may only appeal on the grounds of:
+However, you may only appeal on the following grounds:

 - Procedural irregularity in the assessment process